 Curcio then became communications director in the Iberian peninsula of the United Nations Information Service.
 In 1984, he joined Spanish bank Banco de Vizcaya as Institutional Relations director and spokesman until its merger with Banco Bilbao.
 He then joined Spain’s leading contractor, Dragados, in 1996, as deputy head of the Information Department.

 On parting from Dragados, in 2002, Curcio began reporting for Public Works Financing and now follows the global activities of Spanish concession developers.
 He also tracks economic and business developments for Public Works Financing affecting transportation infrastructure in Spain, Italy, Portugal and Latin America, where he travelled as a former U.N. official.

 PWF Canada Editor Dan Westell has been a business writer in Toronto for more than 30 years.
 He has worked as a staff reporter, writer and editor for publications that include The Financial Times (Canada), The Globe and Mail’s Report on Business, The Financial Post, The National Post; and CBC online.
 He teaches online reporting at Ryerson University, and has been writing about infrastructure finance for Public Works Financing for nearly 15 years.

 Elizabeth B. Reinhardt is a former banker with Bankers Trust Company.
 She was the Assistant Treasurer of Harcourt Brace Jovanovich and the Treasurer of Tri-Star Pictures.
 She has been with Public Works Financing as General Manager since 2003.
 She graduated from Yale College and has a Masters degree from Columbia University’s School of International Affairs.
-She and Bill have raised four children, who now contribute their skills to the family business.
+She and Bill have raised four great kids.